1aliff/customers/README.md

 Noted that I have used proxy setting in package.json(inside client directory) to redirect my API request to Node server.

 ## Improvement
-- I will try to impove by creating a script to run both concurrently
+- I will look into impoving this by creating a script to run both concurrently
 - Minor form checking

 As of now, it is working (just without the form checking).
 Thanks!